KEIGHLEY Cougars are today delighted to announce that Josh Lynam has signed a new contract with the club.

 From there, the back row forward would never look back and firmly established himself as a regular in the first team under three different coaches.

-In the eight seasons that have followed his debut, Lynam has gone onto make 127 appearances, scoring 38 tries, and was member of the side that lifted the 2016 iPro Sport Cup in Blackpool.
+In the nine seasons that have followed his debut, Lynam has gone onto make 134 appearances, scoring 39 tries, and was member of the side that lifted the 2016 iPro Sport Cup in Blackpool.

 This also included a standout season in 2015, when after U-turning on his decision to move to Australia, Josh would score 13 tries as the Cougars narrowly missed out on promotion and saw him included in the League One Team of the Season.

-The Rugby Football League would also recognise his loyalty to the club in 2018, by awarding ‘Lyny’ a testimonial year, which has been given a 3-month extension as a result of the COVID-19 epidemic.
+The Rugby Football League would also recognise his loyalty to the club in 2018, by awarding ‘Lyny’ a testimonial year, which concluded in November 2021 after an 18-month postponement caused by the Covid-19 pandemic.

-Despite a neck injury derailing both his testimonial year and 2019 season, Josh has since worked hard to force his way back into the first team under Rhys Lovegrove and both player and coach will be looking for his development to continue as we head into the 2021 season.
+Despite a neck injury derailing both his testimonial year and 2019 season, Josh has since worked hard to force his way back into the first team under Rhys Lovegrove.

 By Joshua Chapman